-Before engaging with the Infusionsoft campaign, it helps to have a clear vision of your campaign goals.
+Before engaging with the Infusionsoft by Keap campaign, it helps to have a clear vision of your campaign goals.
 These may include delivery of product or services, follow-up on a purchase, an upsell on a purchase, or a reminder.
 After identifying your goals, decide on the cadence, or the number of times you want to contact your prospects or customers, and whether you want to contact them through e-mail or another form of communication.

 Consider mapping out your campaigns ahead of time and creating your email content prior to adding it to the campaign.
 Another good idea is to revisit and edit your copy a few times before adding it to your campaign.
 Ideally, your email copy should be short and to-the-point, but conversational in tone.